 In all, about 100 banks went under.
 The economy in the United States went into a tailspin.
 In 1878, the Bland-Allison Act was passed that essentially brought silver back into the picture.
 They still weren’t backing cash money with silver, but rather the Bland-Allison Act ordered the U.S. Treasury to buy silver from domestic sources and start minting silver coins.

-That helped, and in 1879 the depression was officially over, making it, at least as of this recording, the longest depression in American history.
-Yes, the five years and five months from October 1873 until March of 1879 was longer than the Great Depression, which lasted from August 1929 until March of 1933 for a total of three years and seven months.
+That helped, and in 1879 the depression was officially over, making it, at least as of this recording, the longest-lasting contraction in American history.
+According to the National Bureau of Economic Research, a contraction is identified as starting at the peak of a business cycle and ending at the trough—or the bottom.
+Yes, the five years and five months from October 1873 until March of 1879 was longer than the Great Depression, whose contraction lasted from August 1929 until March of 1933 for a total of three years and seven months.

-That’s why, once the Great Depression—which was a much deeper depression, even if it was shorter—got that title the former depression was renamed by historians to the Long Depression.
+That’s why, once the Great Depression came about the former depression was renamed by historians to the Long Depression to differentiate between the two.

 So all of that…is the history of the first few sentences in the movie.